cldeluna/creds_in_env/README.md

   - Python Password Safe looked interesting but is clearly documented as a learning project and I don't have much hope for continued development.
   - I've not spent much time in this area as it would put me back to file management, encryption, and decryption.

 For me, environment variables made the most sense.

-Why?
+If you are not familiar with environment variables I've tried to provide a short introduction [here](what_are_env_variables.md).

+Why environment variables?
 Well, I've been waffling with different approaches over the years but Chris Crook ([@ctopher78](https://twitter.com/ctopher78)) shared an example in the Nornir Slack channel late last year that was one of those "golden nuggets" for me.
 Talk about hitting all the mandatory requirements:

 - No additional Python modules needed and minimal dependencies
   - Worst case, in client environments where all I could count on was Python, I could still use this method.
 Basically no module requirements other than Python3.
 Also, if I don't have Internet access (it happens) my script is still fully functional.